stephabauva/ML_with_DAGs/README.md

+⚠️ DISCLAIMER: This project is not maintained.
+Its code and dependencies are outdated.
+To get started with Dagster follow this link: https://docs.dagster.io/tutorial/setup

 # ML with DAGs  ❄️
 This application is a simple text classifier using sklearn for newcomers to be introduced to Dagster.